A roof for all

 Felipe: I had to leave, they needed me elsewhere.
 I couldn't let Techo become my property or the consequence of the fame that surrounded me in Chile.
 (4)

 I came to Africa to continue my life project.
 I lived in Burundi, a country of exhausted hunger.
 We founded an educational center in a farming region trying to fight malnutrition.
 We gave families a newborn goat, they raised her until she could give birth and passed her offspring to other families.
 It was in 2010.
-In 2012 I went to Congo, to a refugee camp, I worked with former child soldiers.
+In 2012 I went to Congo, to a refugee camp, where I worked with former child soldiers.
 It was probably the most difficult experience I’ve had.

 I wasn’t able to communicate, I had no way to move, in the most basic matters I depended on others.
-It's like being a child, dependent, defenceless, a certain step back to what is most important.
+It's like being a child, dependent, defenseless, a certain step back to what is most important.
 This is a fundamental experience.
 As priests, we would be completely different if each of us had this type of experience: not to preach, but to listen to others.
 We begin to understand the poor, to whom nobody asks for their opinion.
 (4)

 Marcele: When we enter the favela, we always come from the position of those who listen and I think that's why Techo is still working.
 We don't impose anything, we don't say we will do this or that.
 We listen first and this sets us apart from most organizations.
 Then, we talk and act.
 Together.
 Not only by building houses, but also by creating social and educational projects.

 Sebastian: Many people from Techo believe we are a pituto for poor people.
-Pituto in Chilean spanish is the informal network.
+Pituto in Chilean Spanish is the informal network.
 I know many people, I am looking for those who can help and I say: “Try, he is a good boy or a great girl”.
 Poor people have no network, no friends.
 We are becoming part of their network.
 At Actitud Lab, the organization I currently run, we connect people with no opportunities with companies.
 At the beginning only to let them see what life in the company looks like.
 Then comes education, work and other opportunities.
 Techo taught us to help the poorest, those who need it most.

 Felipe (4): The gospel was written for the poor by the poor, which is why I went to Africa.
 The most disenfranchised live there: they walk kilometers barefoot, fight for water, firewood, food all day and they go to sleep not knowing if they will stay alive until dawn.
 Modern society convinces us that life is our right, but it is first and foremost a gift.
 Another dawn, without a deadly bite, without a disease, is a miracle.
 I went there to change something, not for social tourism.
-I thought I would stay there at least a few years, maybe a lifetime.
+I thought I would stay there for at least a few years, maybe a lifetime.
 I let God decide.

 Make love with life

 God decided that Felipe would come back after five years.
 Some superior from the Chilean church called him to serve.
-He settled at the far end of Antofagasta - a city of a long and narrow silhouette squeezed in between the ocean and the desert - next to a dump, in a slum, which you do not enter without permission, especially with blond hair and blue eyes, something in this region does not allow anonymity.
+He settled at the far end of Antofagasta - a city of a long and narrow silhouette squeezed in between the ocean and the desert - next to a dump, in a slum, which you do not enter without permission, especially with blond hair and blue eyes, something that in this region does not allow anonymity.

-After several weeks of traveling through Chile, we arrived in Antofagasta without any contact, despite long seeking.
+After several weeks of traveling through Chile, we arrived in Antofagasta without any contact, despite long searching.
 We had 48 hours.
 Accidentally, we slept at Lucie's place, the only person who accepted us on couchsurfing.
 We told her about our challenge.
 The day after she brought the priest's phone number from a local journalist:

 - He doesn't answer the calls, but there is a chance he'll read the message on Whatsapp.